How to Comply With AMLA Malaysia

 BNM is joined in its supervision of the Malaysian financial system by the Securities Commission (SC), which acts as the regulatory authority for the capital market, and the Labuan Financial Services Authority (Labuan FSA), which specifically regulates the Labuan International Business Financial Centre, the special economic zone on the island of Labuan.

-2. AMLA Malaysia Legislation
+2. AMLA legislation in Malaysia

 The Anti-Money Laundering, Anti-Terrorism Financing and Proceeds of Unlawful Activities Act 2001 (AMLA) is the primary piece of AML/CFT legislation in Malaysia.
 The Act defines the offenses of money laundering and the financing of terrorism and sets out the measures that financial institutions must take to detect and prevent those criminal activities.
 It also details the investigatory powers that authorities have in the prosecution of money laundering and terrorism financing cases.